A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 Nowadays, the Western Powers (America, Europe, Japan...
 Get it?) resemble Embassy Row in Mogadishu.
 They occupy the least damaged, richest and most heavily armed neighborhoods in a city in ruins.
 I don’t know the layout of Mogadishu, so I might be wrong about its “best” neighborhood.
 Nevertheless, my illustration stands.

 I’d rather lead a quiet life in Seattle, Paris or Geneva (name your favorite city) – even as a poor man – than attempt some gold-plated survival as a millionaire in Mogadishu or Grozny.
-Be it my hometown or home planet, the children and I would be better off living in Geneva than dodging bullets down some Mogadishu lane.
+Be it my hometown or my home planet, the children and I would be better off living in Geneva than dodging bullets down some Mogadishu lane.
 That seems undeniable.

 Simply put, I intend to transform this Planet Mogadishu into Planet Geneva.
 To get away with it, I will need your cooperation and that of millions more Learners.
 The more, the merrier!